gustavjorlov/blog/viewport/browser_viewports_2.md

 ---

 In this brief introduction I would like to give you an understanding of the mechanisms that make responsive web design possible.
 I aim not to go into unnecessary details, but to explain concepts at a level web developers can benefit from.
-I also would like to mention that browsers do things differently, especially in the free land of Android, but this short text has no room for handling inconsistencies between browsers.
+I also would like to mention that browsers do things differently, especially in the free land of Android, but this short text has no room for handling inconsistencies between browsers since that is a entire story itself.

 ## First off, what is a web browser?
 A web browser is a computer program which lets the user view and interact with web pages.
 Technically, a browser (i.e. Google Chrome or Firefox) is of a computer program that runs natively on the current operating system.
 That program handles things like window management, tabs, bookmarks and more.
 It also uses a "rendering engine" to calculate what should be shown in the greater part of the interface.
 The browser is provided a url (usually the user writing in the address bar or clicking a link) which it passes to the rendering engine along with a surface that is used to paint the interface on.